 What is a PHISHING SCAM

-Phishing scams is a form of fraud/ cybercrime in which an attacker masquerades as an authority, reputable entity or person using phone calls, text messages, emails, advertisements or other forms of communication to lure victims into providing sensitive data such as personal, banking and credit card details, and passwords.
+Phishing/ smishing/ vishing scams is a form of fraud/ cybercrime in which an attacker masquerades as an authority, reputable entity or person using deceptive emails, websites, online advertisements, text messages, phone calls, or other forms of communication to lure victims into providing sensitive data such as personal, banking and credit card details, and passwords.

 Phone calls, text messages and emails claiming to be from government authorities, banks, reputable organisations, or IT administrators are commonly used to lure the unsuspecting public.
 It is a form of social engineering attack to manipulate, influence, or deceive victims into making security mistakes that can result in personal identity theft and financial losses.

-The key prevention is knowing how to identify phishing scams, learning self preventive measures and know what to do; in the event you are targeted or had fallen victim.
+The key prevention is knowing how to identify phishing/ smishing/ vishing scams, learning self preventive measures and know what to do; in the event you are targeted or had fallen victim.

 how IT can happen